eeoooue/simulated-annealing/README.md

 There are a staggering 608,281,864,034,267,560,872,252,163,321,295,376,887,552,831,379,210,240,000,000,000 possible solution states for the problem featured in this project.

 **Monte Carlo Sampling** has been used to estimate the distribution of path lengths among these possible solutions.
-See plot below.

 ![Image](./images/SampledDistribution.png)